Recycling Christmas waste

 Cardboard tags can be recycled, but any tags which are foil or contain glitter should be put in your household waste bin.

-Metal and plastic sweet & biscuit tins/tubs
+Metal or plastic sweet and biscuit tins/tubs

 Big sweet tins or tubs make great storage containers, but if you have too many you can recycle them in the main part of your blue recycling bin.
 Please make sure that all wrappers and packaging are removed first.